-Answer: The runoff volume that must be captured and detained within the offsite detention facility is 0.431 ac-ft, which is the difference of the runoff volume generated by the entire development and the runoff volume that is effectively detained within the critical detention pond.
-Since the offsite detention facility in Example 4 has 2.51 ac-ft of runoff volume available to trade with this development and 2.079 ac-ft of runoff volume is available for future trading.
+Answer: The runoff volume that must be captured and detained within the offsite detention facility is 1.75 ac-ft.
+Since the offsite detention facility in Example 4 has 2.51 ac-ft of runoff volume available to trade with this development, 0.76 ac-ft of runoff volume is available for future trading.